|Rating:||8.5 / 10|

 Like most sleeping bags the Spark II comes with a loose fit storage bag as well as a tiny compression sack.
 The storage sack on this bag takes upon much less room in my storage cupboard mainly due to the 845+ loft down but when you pack this bag into its compression sack, its a bit fiddly and does take me longer to get it packed as the compression sack is exactly the right size with no room for forgiveness.

 One very minor negative is that as someone with big hands, the toggle on the hood is a bit small and while I am used to it a larger toggle would have been nice.

 Usually at this stage I ask the question ‘Would I buy it?’ but in this case I already did.
 The Spark range of bags is aimed at those hikers who travel fast and light and value this criteria first and foremost.
-Given the price of this bag, its not going to be for everyone and it isn’t a summertime bag.
-It is however my new bag of choice and one that I can see myself getting many years use out of.
+Given the price of this bag, it’s not going to be for everyone and it isn’t a summertime bag.
+It is however my new bag of choice for much of the year and one that I can see myself getting many years use out of.
 If you aren’t in a hurry then keep an eye out for the regular sales that occur to get yourself a great deal.